Wordllban/iotalgo/README.md

 ---

 ## Installation
-You could just download the project and open index.html file, click right mouse button and select "Inspect", so in the right side of the browser you got a console!
-Nice, let's try to print heapSort(*yourArray*)!
+  + Download the project and open index.html file
+  + Click right mouse button and select "Inspect"
+  + Print `heapSort(inputArray)` in console and press Enter